 Social Security Disability

 If you suffered a severe injury at work, or your workplace injury coupled with pre-existing injuries are causing you substantial disability, you may qualify for social security disability benefits.
-For more information, See Social Security’s Disability Planner.
+For more information, see Social Security’s Disability Planner.

-Also, there’s never a fee unless and until we recover money for you.
+Also, there’s No Fee unless and until we recover compensation for you.
 West Law Firm is located in Charleston, West Virginia, and our experienced workplace accident attorneys serve clients throughout the state and country.
 If you can’t come to us, we’ll come to you.